Known About Traveling in Local Trains Of Mumbai 2022

 Train Routes, Timings and Fares

-Western Railway Route is also called the ‘Main Line’ which connects Suburban and extreme north stations of Mumbai city (Which are called Vasai Virar locations) and Beyond that is Dahanu and Palghar train stations (Maharashtra state) and is the endpoint for local trains.
+Western Railway Route is also called the ‘Main Line’ which connects the Suburban and extreme north stations of Mumbai city (Which are called Vasai Virar locations) and Beyond that is Dahanu and Palghar train stations (Maharashtra state) and is the endpoint for local trains.
 More ahead and beyond starts Gujarat state.

-Suburban railway stations like Andheri, Bandra, and Mahim on the western route also have train options that connect harbour / central railway routes.
+Suburban railway stations like Andheri, Bandra, and Mahim on the western route also have train options that connect harbor / central railway routes.
 One of the major stations on the central route is named ‘CSMT’ (Chhatrapati Shivaji Maharaj Terminus) not very far from Churchgate station, Just the main junction and railway station on extreme end of the central railway route with city core locations which is commonly called ‘South Mumbai’ or SOBO (South Bombay).

 Peak Hour Timings: While traveling from North of Mumbai (Vasai, Virar, Borivali, etc) towards South (Churchgate) Morning timings of 8:00 Am to 11:30 Am are considered peak travel times.
 Similarly, if you are planning your travel towards Virar (North of Mumbai, Beyond Suburban stations) consider timings between 5:00 Pm and 10:30 Pm as peak office hours.